PawseySC/singularity-containers/_episodes/05-build-deffile.md

 ---
-title: "Build your own container image"
+title: "Inside a build definition file"
-teaching: 20
+teaching: 15
-exercises: 20
+exercises: 5
 questions:
 objectives:
-- Learn what is a definition file (def file) and its basic syntax
+- Learn what is a def file and its basic syntax
-- Learn how to build a container image and share it with others
 - Learn the pros&cons of building with Singularity vs Docker
 keypoints:
-- Build images using `sudo singularity build`
-- Use the remote builder with the flag `-r`, if you need to build images from a machine where you don't have sudo rights
-- You can share you Singularity Image File with others, as you would do with any other (big) file
-- Upload images to a web registry with `singularity push` (Sylabs account required)
+- Use `Bootstrap` and `From` to specify the build starting point
+- The `%post` section contains the list of commands needed to install and setup packages in the image
+- The `%environment` section allows to specify shell variable definitions that are required at runtime
 ---